Feeeeddmmmeee/ICBot/README.md

 ### Bot Token
 The bot token has to be put in the `TOKEN` variable.
 ### Debug Mode
 Debug mode can be toggled by altering the `DEBUG` variable.
 Setting it to 1 enables additional log messages and changes which Discord server is considered the main one.
+0 is supposed to be a release mode with less clutter in the logs and proper server settings.